Newport Family and Child Opportunity Zone

 School readiness opportunities for preschool age children that are designed to ensure that children are ready for school success.
 We collaborate with Newport and Middletown Public Schools and EBCAP to improve access to high quality early childhood programs and services.

 School age services include the 21st Century Community Learning Center (CLC) which provides comprehensive out of school time programs including before and after school programs, school vacation week camps, and the Summer Learning Academy, designed to expand learning time throughout the school day/year with intensive academic support, blended with physical activity, cultural, recreational, artistic, and service learning enrichment opportunities, as well as, the Champion Childcare Program at Pell which is a four star licensed before and after school childcare program offered daily during the school year; and the Walking School Bus, which is a coordinated walking program that helps students get to school on time each day.

 Family programs including the Family Service Coordination Program in Newport, connect parents with essential community resources, improve parenting skills, provide educational opportunities, help families to be more involved in their children’s education, encourage daily school attendance, assist children with transitions, and reduce social isolation.
 Fun family activities, coordinated by the NFCOZ at Pell, such as the annual Pumpkin Fest, Multicultural Night, Literacy Night, and Penny Carnival provide opportunities for parents to be involved.

 The Backpack Program provides a weekly backpack of food for enrolled children to eat during the weekend when food can be scarce for families.
-This program services approximately 100 students per year at the Pell Elementary School in Newport.
+This program serves close to 150 students per year at the Pell Elementary School in Newport.

 You can also find us on the Newport Public Schools website.